Research

 Backlinks with high DR and DA scores are more expensive than backlinks with low scores.

-College backlinks, for example, give a lot of link juice because their .edu domains are highly reputable — but they aren’t always cheap.
+College backlinks, for example, are typically considered high-quality because their .edu domains are highly reputable — but they aren’t always cheap.

 Of course, there are exceptions.
 Every link building service can determine its own rates.
 But charging more for links with lower scores simply doesn’t make sense.